ASD-Blueprint/desktop.gov.au/blueprint/platform.md

 Administration Roles | Full Administrator:<br>Admin_{agency}-securityadmin | Administrative roles will be segregated as per the ACSC Restricting Administrative Privileges (April 2019) guide.
 Machine Groups | All Clients | Machines will be segregated into groups with automated remediation levels assigned the administrators that monitor these groups.
 Groups will be developed with the Agency and documented in the As-Built-As-Configured documentation.
 Machine onboarding and Configuration | Configured | Onboarding and configuration will be performed by Intune.
+SIEM Integration | Configured | To meet the security logging requirements of this solution.

 ### Log Analytics